gevaertlab/DUNE/README.md

 The pipeline consists of the following sequential stages:

-1. **DICOM to NIfTI Conversion**: Transforms medical DICOM images into the NIfTI format for analysis
+1. **DICOM to NIfTI Conversion**: Transforms medical DICOM images into the NIfTI format for analysis (skipped if NIfTI files are provided directly)
-2. **Preprocessing**: Prepares images through brain extraction, bias field correction, and spatial standardization
+2. **Preprocessing**: Prepares images through brain extraction (optional if already done), bias field correction, and spatial standardization
 3. **Feature Extraction**: Uses a UNet-based autoencoder (without skip connections) to extract low-dimensional embeddings
-4. **Feature Grouping**: Combines features from multiple MRI sequences into unified case-level representations
-5. **Clinical Inference**: Utilizes extracted embeddings with simple machine learning models to predict clinical parameters

 ## Installation